 Examination of the structure and function of terrestrial ecosystems focusing on carbon and nutrient cycles.
 Laboratory sessions involve spatial modeling and data analysis.
-Prerequisites: CHEM 031, CHEM 032, NR 103 and either NR 143 or NR 146.
+Prerequisites: NR 103, BCOR 102, PSS 161, or Graduate student standing.
 Cross-listed with: NR 228.

 Principles of long-term planning and plan implementation in support of sustainable forestry; Adaptive management; biodiversity and ecosystem health; major management planning project.
 Prerequisites: FOR 122, NR 205, FOR 223.

 FOR 385.
 Selected Problems in Forestry.
 1-6 Credits.

 Advanced readings, or a special investigation dealing with a topic beyond the scope of existing formal courses.